Gissio/radpro/docs/users.md

 HV profiles let you control the high voltage supplied to the Geiger-Müller tube.
 Rad Pro includes several pre-configured profiles that let you balance power consumption and accuracy.

-You can also define your own HV profile.
-Be careful, as wrong profile settings MAY RESULT IN DAMAGE to both the tube from overvoltage and the switching transistor from overcurrent.
+You can also define your own HV profile. **WARNING:** wrong profile settings may damage both the tube from overvoltage and the switching transistor from overcurrent.

 Setting up a custom HV profile requires measuring the high voltage at the tube.
 To accomplish this, connect a 1 GΩ resistor in series to the positive terminal of a high-quality multimeter (with a 10 MΩ input impedance).
 Ensure the resistor is clean to prevent spurious currents.
 Set the multimeter to the 20 V range.
 Connect the negative terminal of the multimeter to ground, and the free end of the resistor to the tube's anode.
-The high voltage corresponds approximately to the multimeter reading multiplied by a factor of (1000 MΩ + 10 MΩ) / 10 MΩ = 101.
-Caution: high voltage CAN BE LETHAL.
+The high voltage corresponds approximately to the multimeter reading multiplied by a factor of (1000 MΩ + 10 MΩ) / 10 MΩ = 101. **WARNING:** high voltage can be lethal.

 An HV profile consists of a [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) frequency and duty cycle.
 Typically, higher frequency values produce lower voltage ripple (voltage variations in time) but consume more power.
 Conversely, lower frequency values require less power, but may sacrifice measurement accuracy.

 ## Tube fault alarm

 When no pulses are generated within a five-minute interval, Rad Pro produces a fault alarm.
-This can occur due to:

-* A malfunctioning of the HV generator or Geiger-Müller tube.
-* HV generator overvoltage.
-* Very high levels of radiation.

-Rad Pro also produces a fault alarm when the Geiger tube becomes saturated or shorted.
+This can occur due to a malfunctioning of the high-voltage generator or the Geiger-Müller tube.
+Rad Pro also produces a fault alarm when the Geiger tube becomes saturated due to high levels of radiation, or shorted.

 ## Random generator

 The [random generator](https://en.wikipedia.org/wiki/Hardware_random_number_generator) produces 16 symbols per run.
-If additional symbols are needed, simply return to the menu and initiate a new run.
+If additional symbols are required, simply return to the menu and initiate a new run.

 The generator produces random bits by comparing the time interval between two successive pulses.
 To avoid bias, every second bit is flipped.
 The generator stores random data in a 128-bit buffer.